Rescued Portraits of the Past: Do you know who these people are?

-Readers have identified the person at right in the portraits (below) from March 10, 2019.
-She is Alice Leete Wheeler (1902-1998) of East Bloomfield.
-She was a Cooperative Extension agent for 30 years.
-The person at left has not been identified as of yet.
+Readers have identified the person at left in the portraits (below) from March 17, 2019.
+She is Carol Tuttle, a member of the Canandaigua Academy Class of 1980.
+The couple at right have been identified as Kathy Lindsley and her husband William Thompson.
+Lindsley, a journalist, once was a reporter at the Daily Messenger.

 The Ontario County Historical Society is attempting to learn the identities of the subjects of many portraits rescued from obscurity with the "Rescued Portraits of the Past" column.